digital-work-lab/digital-work-lecture/docs/03_PIM_teaching_notes.md

 - TBD: have students work in teams?
 Better: make students think about how they would re-use/retrieve the materials from this lecture later on (e.g., in their job)
 -> remembering in which slide can be challenging.
--> BUT: if we have organized it in a linear fasion, it is hard to extend it, connect it, and really get value out of it.
+-> BUT: if we have organized it in a linear fashion, it is hard to extend it, connect it, and really get value out of it.

 -  Raise the question of how to organize that kind of knowledge/information.
 Illustrate that entering everything in excel is not helpful because there are no connections/it is difficult to organize and retrieve information). - **TBD: maybe explain the principles in the next session?**